 Understanding the lessons: challenges and opportunities

 Now let’s imagine that two of these adults form a romantic relationship.
-The man who has learned lesson 4 seeks a love partner with whom he can feel safe, as he didn’t feel safe with his parents.
-He chooses the strong, reliable woman who learned lesson 5.
+The man who has learned lesson 4 – I am alone in the world, not considered because I am not important – seeks a love partner with whom he can feel safe, as he didn’t feel safe with his parents.
+He chooses the strong, reliable woman who learned lesson 5 – others fail me, so I have to be strong and stand up for myself.
 The woman who learned lesson 5 seeks a man who won’t get too close, since she finds it difficult to trust anyone.
 She chooses the man who learned lesson 4 because he is quiet and undemanding, with the added advantage that he won’t challenge her need to be in control.
 On the social level, this looks like an ideal match that will suit them both.
 On the emotional level, he yearns for the closeness he didn’t receive from his parents and so he has idealised her.
-But he has chosen someone who is overly critical and easily disappointed, so his idealisation often collapses and he feels alone and unimportant, reinforcing his early narrative.
+But he has chosen someone who is overtly critical and easily disappointed, so his idealisation often collapses and he feels alone and unimportant, reinforcing his early narrative that he is alone in the world.
 He wants tender emotions and true intimacy but, because she finds this dangerous, the relationship brings to the fore her struggle with trust.

 Since this relationship challenges them both to face their deepest vulnerabilities, there are inevitable difficulties.
-They may see each other as conflicts to be repeated or as problems to be avoided.
+They may come to see their relationship only as a round of repeated conflicts.
 But with goodwill, exploration, and further understanding on both sides, if they can see each other as resources to learn from and draw on, this relationship can potentially offer growth for them as individuals and as a couple.
-A change of perspective can make everything look different.
 He represents vulnerability, which can be her point of growth, not having to work so hard at her defences, learning to enjoy letting her guard down.
 She represents strength, which can be his point of growth, learning that it is OK to be noticed, to stand up and be counted.
-He wants security so, by teaching him strength, seeing him grow, seeing his appreciation, she may thereby learn to share more, trust more, and think more in terms of ‘us’ than ‘I’.
+He wants security so, by teaching him strength, seeing him grow, seeing his appreciation, she may thereby learn to share more and trust more.

 How therapy can help

-The theoretical example above is intended to illustrate one key point: it is important that expectations in love are recognised.
-It is only by communicating our own narrative or life-script that we can understand how it interacts with someone else’s.
+The theoretical example above is intended to illustrate one key point: it is important that expectations, developed in childhood, are recognised.
 Once we understand this, we can see how it is that expectations drive the conflicts and arguments; and then recognise what each person brings that can help the relationship develop and grow.
 Once this is clear, individuals and couples can choose to continue confirming the script, the restricted vision of what they are ‘allowed’ to have, or to identify and seek positive experiences that can change it, creating a more affirming and loving relationship, more in line with what each partner really needs to thrive and grow.

 About Ian Pittaway